 Can I fly between islands?

-There are a number of ways including private drivers, taxis, buses and the Metro.
+There are a number of ways, including private drivers, taxis, buses and the Metro.

 How do I get to the Port in Athens?

-Also there are 3 ports – Piraeus is the main one, but there are ferries from Lavrio and Rafina that are closer to the airport and they service the Northern Cycladic islands.
+There are 3 ports – Piraeus is the main one, but there are ferries from Lavrio and Rafina that are closer to the airport and they service the Northern Cycladic islands.

 How do I find my ferry at Piraeus Port?

-This is one of the largest passenger ports in Europe so it can be very busy and very overwhelming.
+This is one of the largest passenger ports in Europe, so it can be very busy and very overwhelming.
 This article explains everything you need to know about it including what Gate to go to for which location.

 How do I get from the ferry port in Santorini to my hotel?

 Buses meet all ferries.
 There are also taxis or you can pre-arrange a private transfer or hire car.
 We highly recommend booking Santo Luxury Escape who can take care of all your transfers and tours.
-Use the code ‘GTS2023’ for a 10% discount!
+Use the code ‘GTS’ for a 10% discount!

 Do I need an International Drivers Permit?

 Here is a link to the Greek Government Gazette legislation ( in Greek).
-Information regarding this can also be found on the US Embassy site.
-There is more detail in this article.
+Information regarding this can also be found on the US Embassy site (which does say ‘maybe’ as some people travel on more than one passport)

 Should I rent a car, ATV/Scooter or Buggy?